Colin-Fredericks/edx-video-augments/README.md

 There are two scripts in here.

 One (VideoLinks.js) pops up links on your edX video.
 It's a little like the cards that appear on YouTube videos, but you can link wherever you want with them.
 The list of links also shows up normally on the page.

-**Warning:** This only works for one video on a page at a time right now.
-Working on it.
+You can even have multiple videos, each with its own separate set of links.

 The other (VideoAugment.js) will make a set of little doodads underneath your video on edX.
 You can click on them to move the video or get more detail.
 I'm still working on it; this is a preliminary draft at the moment.